CouchCMS/Documentation/src/contents/tutorials/portfolio-site/about-us.md

 ![](../../../../assets/img/contents/portfolio-site-18.png)

-Repeat the mandatory step of refreshing the template in browser and then revisit the admin panel.<br/>
+Repeat the mandatory step of refreshing the template in browser and then revisit the admin panel.
 The template should now be listed as 'About Us' instead of its file-name.

 ![](../../../../assets/img/contents/portfolio-site-19.png)